Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 While Tulum has the laid-back vibes of a beach town, and you can walk around in your flip-flops and beachwear everywhere, explore the town by bike, and live a relaxing vacation in contact with nature, Cancun is completely the opposite.

-In Cancun, you will find the typical city atmosphere and layout. you cannot take a stroll anywhere if not in a mall, you will see all the high-rise buildings, and everywhere you look beyond the beach is a concrete jungle.
+In Cancun, you will find the typical city atmosphere and layout.
+You cannot take a stroll anywhere if not in a mall, you will see all the high-rise buildings, and everywhere you look beyond the beach is a concrete jungle.

 Both Cancun and Tulum are home to the most beautiful beaches in Mexico, but everywhere on Tulum Beach, you can easily access the sea, whereas in Cancun, you can only do so in some parts.